Dire Wraith: The Dark Nebula

 Two hundred years before the events of the main comic strip, the Dire Wraiths launched an offensive on Galador and the galaxy in which it was located.
-However, upon arriving at Galador, they found out that hundreds of young Galadorians had been transformed into cyborg warriors called Spaceknights, who repelled the attack.
+Upon arriving at Galador, the Wraiths learned that hundreds of young Galadorians had been transformed into cyborg warriors called Spaceknights, who repelled the attack.
 The Dire Wraiths returned to Wraithworld, only to have Rom, the greatest of the Spaceknights, follow them there, intent on wiping them from the universe.
 Realizing that other Spaceknights would soon follow, the Wraiths decided to abandon Wraithworld, and scattered across the universe.

 Wraiths on Earth

 Several decades prior to Rom's arrival on Earth, a large group of Wraiths landed near a small town in West Virginia.
 The Wraiths infiltrated the town in human form, and later began to infiltrate governments and other important organizations across the world.
 Because Dire Wraith magic was fueled by the black sun of Wraithworld in the Dark Nebula, their ability to perform magic on Earth was severely impaired.
 Consequently, the male-dominated technology faction of the Wraiths was in control.

 Later, Rom landed near Clairton, having detected a Wraith infestation, and with the help of some of the locals, eventually succeeded in banishing all the Wraiths there.
 Then he proceeded to travel around the world looking for the rest, eventually leaving the protection of Clairton to the human superhero, the Torpedo.

 Eventually the female-dominated faction of magic-oriented Wraiths, blaming the technology faction for failing to defeat Rom, launched a coup and then proceeded to attack Earth openly.
 Their first act was to kill the entire population of Clairton while Rom was away.
 Later they openly attacked S.H.I.E.L.D. at their headquarters, the Helicarrier.
 This proved a major blunder in that the personnel were able to repel the attack and all doubt by the authorities as to the existence and threat of the alien species was removed.

 Soon afterwards, the Wraiths launched a plan to help them conquer Earth once and for all; they cast a spell on Earth's sun, allowing them to use its energies to draw Wraithworld into the Solar System.
 This greatly increased their magical powers.
 Emboldened, the Wraiths made a mass attack on New York City, where they clashed with dozens of the city's superheroes.
-However, thanks to Rom, who used a special satellite to boost the power of his Neutralizer, Wraithworld in its entirety was banished into Limbo, causing all Wraiths in this galaxy to lose their powers, including apparently their shape-shifting abilities.
+Thanks to Rom, however, who used a special satellite to boost the power of his Neutralizer, Wraithworld in its entirety was banished into Limbo, causing all Wraiths in this galaxy to lose their powers, including apparently their shape-shifting abilities.
 Subsequently, Rom banishes all the defeated Wraiths into Limbo.

 The Wraith queen Volx later made appearances in issues of New Warriors and Nova (vol. 2).
 It was later confirmed that this is the same Wraith queen introduced in Rom #48.